 Note: Do not use ice water for priming!

-In order to avoid contaminating internal components and preventing mildew growth, all CoreControl™ units must be cleaned periodically.
-Cleaning and purging your unit is especially important if travel or long-term storage is necessary.
+To avoid contaminating its internal components and preventing mildew growth, your CoreControl™ unit must be cleaned periodically.
+Cleaning and purging your unit is especially important prior to long-term storage, or travelling with your unit.